AxelAmzallag/Berkeley_Capstone_Project/README.md

 ### Directory Reference

-From the Root directory of the repository:
+Starting from the Root directory of the repository:
 - **Current_Data_Analysis**: Contains all R files that created the outputs for the final PowerPoint presentation and the final report.
 These files WILL NOT RUN unless the cleaned buoy data is located on the local machine.
 Some of the plots used in the final presentation can be found in the Outputs sub-directory, and the saved version of the scattered t-distribution General Additive Model in the RData sub-directory.
 -  **Data_Pipeline**: Contains the cleaned and raw typhoon data, as well as the bash script used to download the ARGO data and the R script used to clean the ARGO data.
 -  **Papers_Books_Manuals**: Contains various research papers, textbooks, and user manuals collected throughout the project.